OctopusDeploy/blog/blog/2019-08/octopus-release-2019.8/index.md

 ![Octopus Deploy 2019.8 announcement fireworks](blogimage-shipping-2019-8.png)

 We are shipping Octopus Deploy 2019.8.
 The most visible change is an improvement to the deployment process editor, but there are a bunch of other enhancements our users have requested.
-Hopefully there's something for everyone in this release.
+Hopefully there's something for everyone in this one.

 ## Streamlined deployment process editor